Solonarv/imgur-wallpaper/README.md

 # Imgur Wallpaper
 Use images from imgur as your wallpaper.
+Tested on an unregistered Windows 7 installation, but it should work on Windows XP and above.

 ## How to install